jbschooley/blog/_posts/2022-11-17-i-built-a-monitor-just-for-spotify.md

 It took 4 prints and revisions to come up with a case that would fit the screen and not fall apart while being printed.
 Every time I paid for a print, waited 12+ hours, and then realized it wouldn't fit right, I was reminded why I chose a career in software.

+If you want to print one yourself (or redesign it), you can download the files [here](https://github.com/jbschooley/SpotifyMonitor/tree/main/Case).
+Good luck!

 ### The Insides

 The HDMI board has a pin for controlling brightness.
 Brightness is high at 3.3 V and low when grounded.
 The waveshare wiki instructions say brightness can be controlled via PWM, but I found that a potentiometer works just fine (and DC brightness control is better on the eyes).